twjeffery/DIO-test-2/docs/shared-service/Justice/justice-ja-shared-directory.md

 ### When to use
 {: .no_toc .mb-3}
 Use this service when you need any kind of Justice data.
-This data includes:

-Information on each Justice or Judge:
+Information on each Justice or Judge, including:
 - Name
 - Judge code (5-6 letter code, similar to an identification number)
 - Email